Significantly Enhance the Value of Your Teaching Degree as a Dual Major

 This program requires a criminal background check, child abuse clearance, and certain immunizations and other health-related clearances in order to participate in all field experiences.

-Increase the value of your degree in Early Education and Special Education by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your early childhood education degree by adding an undergraduate minor that best meets your personal and professional goals.

 Wondering what your courses will look like?
 Here are just a couple of the classes you’ll take as a dual major in Early Education and Special Education.